One of my all-time favorite desserts is crumb cake. Entenmann’s crumb cake, specifically.

 Ingredients for Crumb Topping

 - Start by making the crumb topping.
-Combine the whey protein, oat flour, cinnamon, and brown sugar in a bowl.
-Add the butter, and then use a silicone spatula to mix it all up, pressing to incorporate all the butter.
+Combine the vanilla protein powder, oat flour, cinnamon, and brown sugar in a bowl.
+Add the butter, and then use a silicone spatula to mix it all up.
 It’s going to be pretty dry and crumbly, but keep mixing it together.
 You can use your hands if it’s easier!
 You should be left with some large crumbs and lots of smaller ones- that’s exactly what we want.
 If it seems too dry, add in a dash of vanilla extract for extra flavor and moisture.

 - In a separate bowl, make your cake by stirring together the cake mix and soda until smooth.